nielsandriesse/rocket-index/README.md

 ### Photo credits

 Do you see a photo that isn't credited correctly?
-Please let me know or make a pull request to fix it.
+Please let me know by [opening an issue](https://github.com/nielsandriesse/rocket-index/issues) or make a pull request to fix it.